15696/routinehub.py/README.md

 # routinehub.py
 A RoutineHub API wrapper created in Python.
+The documentation is available [in the wiki](https://github.com/mudkipdev/routinehub.py/wiki).